doublesecretagency/craft-notifier/docs/recipients/index.md

 ## Advance Filtering of Recipients

-If needed, you can start with a pre-existing set of recipients (ie: "All Admins"), then reduce the subset even further.
+If needed, you can start with a pre-existing set of recipients (e.g. "All Admins"), then reduce the subset even further.
 By using the [`skipMessage`](/messages/skip) tag, you can omit recipients on a granular level.

 ```twig
 {# Don't send message to Doug #}